kameelan/Reddit_survivor/README.md

 My analysis revealed:

+- There was no season in which Reddit users predicted the actual winner correctly.
 - Castaways predicted to win had a higher median number of votes than those who didn’t win.
 - There was a statistically significant difference in the number of votes between winners and losers.

-These results suggest r/survivor Redditors have the potential to correctly identify potential winners!
+Although Redditors were unable to predict a season's true Solve Survivor, the difference in votes recieved by winners and losers was statistically significant.
+These results suggest r/survivor Redditors have the *potential* to correctly identify potential winners!

 ### Limitations